Battle of Adrianople (1205): Second day, 14 April 1205

 On Thursday, 14 April 1205, during the celebration of Catholic Easter, the Cuman light cavalry made a sweeping attack on the camp of the knights with arrows, loud yells and ringing of steel.
 Outraged by this sacrilege, the knights armed, mounted, and got into battle formation.
 Count Louis I of Blois disregarded the plan made the night before and led his unit after the Cumans, and the other soldiers, already blinded by anger, followed his lead.
 The Cuman cavalry outpaced the Latins, and was obliged several times to stop and wait for the enemy to catch up, after which they had a mock fight and fled again.
 This lasted until they reached the ambush, located in a ravine among hills.

 On the far side of the wolf pits the Cumans turned around, apparently offering a serious fight.
 The knights charged in with their characteristic formation, but were checked when many horses and riders fell into the pits.
 In the ensuing turmoil the Bulgarian infantry emerged from ambush and completely surrounded the knights.
 Baldwin soon arrived with the rest of the 200 knights, but was unable to break through the encirclement and free Count Louis.
 Seeing this, Kaloyan attacked and surrounded Baldwin with his heavy cavalry, isolating the Latins in two small groups.
 Bulgarian soldiers used ropes and hooked polearms to unhorse the knights, who were then finished off with swords, hammers and axes.
 Despite their broken formation and inability to coordinate, the surrounded Latins put up a hard fight which lasted until late in the evening.
 At its conclusion the main part of the Latin army had been annihilated and Baldwin I captured.
 He was taken to Veliko Tarnovo and imprisoned at the top of a tower in the Tsarevets fortress.

 Aftermath

 The capture of the supposedly impregnable city of Constantinople had added to the knights' aura of invincibility.
-News of Adrianople broke this illusion, and within a year the Latin Empire had entered a state of decline.
+News of Adrianople broke this illusion, and within a year the Latin Empire had declined.